succinctlabs/op-succinct/book/advanced/prove-scripts.md

 ## Generating Range Proofs

-The `multi.rs` binary generates range proofs for a specified block range.
+The `multi.rs` binary generates compressed range proofs for a specified block range.
+These proofs verify the state transition function for the L2 blocks in the range.

 ### Usage